The Defense Contract Management Agency (DCMA) is, first and foremost, a product delivery organization. Our

 payments to contractors.
 Most importantly, every day our team delivers more than a million and a half items –

 from fighter jets to fasteners – to our warfighters.

 Navy Vice Adm.
 David H. Lewis is the Director of the Defense Contract Management Agency.
-As the Director, he leads a Department of Defense agency that consists of more than 11,900 civilians and military personnel who execute worldwide contract management responsibilities, covering more than 20,000 contractors and more than $223 billion in unliquidated obligations.
+As the Director, he leads a Department of Defense agency that consists of about 12,000 civilians and military personnel who execute worldwide contract management responsibilities, covering more than 20,000 contractors and more than $250 billion in unliquidated obligations.